LunarWatcher/vimrc-modules/README.md

 * Things that could be a standalone plugin with more reusability.
 That said, some plugins may start out as modules here and then graduate to plugins.
 Whether this'll ever happen is TBD

 ## Library modules
 Library modules exclusively supply various helper functions.
+They don't do anything unless invoked.

+## Plugins

+Some modules are actually plugins.
+This currently includes:

+* `mkdir-on-write`

 ## License
 MIT.
 See the LICENSE file.